Normalization-Equivariant Neural Networks with Application to Image Denoising: Experimental results

 \section{Experimental results}

 We demonstrate the effectiveness and versatility of the proposed methodology in the case of image denoising.
 To this end, we modify two well-established neural network architectures for image denoising, chosen for both their simplicity and efficiency, namely DRUNet \cite{drunet}: a state-of-the-art U-Net with residual connections \cite{resnet}; and FDnCNN, the unpublished flexible variant of the popular DnCNN \cite{dncnn}: a simple feedforward CNN that chains ``conv+ReLU'' layers with no downsampling, no residual connections and no batch normalization during training \cite{batchnorm}, and with a tunable noise level map as additional input \cite{ffdnet}.
 We show that adapting these networks to become \textit{normalization-equivariant} does not adversely affect performance and, better yet, increases their generalization capabilities.
 For each scenario, we train three variants of the original Gaussian denoising network for grayscale images: \textit{ordinary} (original network with additive bias), \textit{scale-equivariant} (bias-free variation with ReLU \cite{homogeneous_functions}) and our \textit{normalization-equivariant} architecture (see Fig. \ref{sortpooling}).
-Details about training and implementations can be found in Appendix \ref{details1} and \ref{details2}; the code is available at \href{https://github.com/sherbret/normalization_equivariant_nn/}{\nolinkurl{https://github.com/sherbret/normalization_equivariant_nn/}}.
-Unless otherwise noted, all results presented in this paper are obtained with DRUNet \cite{drunet}; similar outcomes can be achieved with FDnCNN \cite{dncnn} architecture (see Appendix \ref{similar_outcomes}).
+Details about training and implementations can be found in Appendix \ref{appendix_A} and Appendix \ref{appendix_B}.
+Unless otherwise noted, all results presented in this paper are obtained with DRUNet \cite{drunet}; similar outcomes can be achieved with FDnCNN \cite{dncnn} architecture (see Appendix \ref{appendix_C}).